 - Further reading

-In addition to the excise tax, many states levy a sales tax on the final purchase price of alcohol, and some states and cities have special sales tax rates for alcohol.
-For example, the District of Columbia has per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50) built into the retail price of alcohol, but the city also levies an additional 10.25 percent alcohol sales tax on the final purchase price for off-the-premises consumption.
+In addition to the per-gallon excise tax, some states and localities also levy a special sales tax on the final purchase price of alcohol.
+For example, the District of Columbia levies both per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50), which are built into the retail price of alcohol, and a 10.25 percent alcohol sales tax on the final purchase price (higher than its 6 percent general sales tax rate).

 Do Alcohol Excise Taxes Reduce Motor Vehicle Fatalities?
 Evidence from Two Illinois Tax Increases